 Let’s face it… in an ever competitive funding landscape there is more pressure on individual not for profits to be louder, to stand out, to push for results and to provide cost effective solutions.

-But is this the approach that will truly sustain social change?
+But is this an approach that will truly sustain social change?

 The words embed my frustration in current funding models designed to address social issues.